luismasg/Astro-Blog-Tutorial/src/pages/posts/post-1.md

 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public", "Jellybeans"]
 ---

 Welcome to my _new Blog_ about learing astro!
 Here, i will share my learining journey as I build a new website.